OUR HISTORY

 Cradle of agricultural rum

 It was Christopher Columbus who introduced sugar cane to Martinique in 1493, on his second voyage to the New World.
-The island’s rich soils are ideal for the development of aplant that also benefits from its particularly favorable hot, humid tropical climate.
+The island’s rich soils are ideal for the development of a plant that also benefits from its particularly favourable hot, humid tropical climate.

 1852